The advantages of continuous galvanizing

 Toggle below to learn more about each approach.

 More durable coating structures

 Iron-zinc alloy layers make up about half of the coating resulting from batch galvanizing.
 With continuous galvanizing, the coating consists of virtually 100% free zinc with only a sub-microscopic alloy bonding layer.
 The thicker free zinc layer helps to increase part performance and durability of the steel.

 Enhanced corrosion resistance

 While the protective life of galvanized coating is typically determined based on the total coating thickness, visually, the corrosion-free lifetime is more closely related to zinc thickness.
-Continuously galvanized products have a significantly thicker layer of free zinc, so they resist rusting and discoloration much longer than batch dip products.
+Continuously galvanized steel products have a significantly thicker layer of free zinc, so they resist rusting and discoloration much longer than batch dip products.